 The same applies to vendors.
 Of course, if you want to limit your downside, no one's going to blame you.
 But the problem with making the really obvious, safe choice is you miss out on opportunities to work with up-and-coming vendors that can really alter the trajectory of your company.

-If everything works out when you're in an early stage, the cost of having gone with an up-and-coming vendor is very small.
+If everything works out when you're in an early stage, the cost of having gone with an up-and-coming vendor is very small, and you can monitor vendor performance with vendor scorecards to make sure things are going as planned.
 On the other hand, if things don't work out, the switching costs are usually manageable and you have two or three accounts to replace.
 So why not give it a shot?

 Shopify and Lyft, two giants in their respective spaces, made bets on Stripe very early on.
 At the time, it was a very non-obvious choice.
 Stripe was a small company, but they had something that they did very well: they made it very easy for developers to get started.